With the point of view chosen, some cleaning up of both the fungus and its immediate environment is often required.

-1: The species involved don't grow in tight groups knowing there growth form helps to avoid this mistake even though its not obvious to most people.
+1: The species involved don't grow in tight groups, so knowing their growth form helps to avoid this mistake, even though it's not obvious to most people.

-2: Fungi are sensitive to gravity and will always grow with there gills horizontal it takes a lot of care to get a fungus to sit right after been move and match others in the group.
+2: Fungi are sensitive to gravity and will always grow with their gills on the horizontal plane.
+It takes a lot of care to get a mushroom to sit right after being moved and match others in the group.

-4: Often its near impossible to move fungi with out disruption to the ground in and around the group of fungi.
+4: It is frequently difficult to move fungi without causing disruption to the ground in and around the group of fungi.

 It is rare to find a fungus that does not have some dirt or leaf litter on it.
 Cleaning this off the fungus is in reality a two part operation.
 Out in the field, try to clean off as much debris from the fungus as possible.
 A small pair of jewellers forceps and a soft brush can be useful.
 Once you are back home, you can also digitally clean up your image, making extensive use of the cloning tool in a graphics editor.